-Once and finally, I am going to tell you what happens your SSDs TBW limit reaches.
+Once and finally, I am going to tell you what happens after your SSDs TBW limit reaches.
 Why I am talking about it because most of the users are confused about the TBW.
 It is normal to get worried about anything where certain limits in numbers are given to you.

 So I want to tell you that the thing as a life of SSD, Warranty period and TBW (Terabytes Written) we get along with your SSDs, you should not worry about all these things.
 I am telling this by my experience of using SSDs for years.
 And I can say if you have a good SSD and you are using it even under very tough environments, you would have no issues at all.